 · These workouts are not a substitution for your progressively longer hikes.
 If you want to go long, you have to train long.
 Be sure to plan on increasing the distance on your normal “hiking and smiling” preparatory hikes as well.

-Adam Vognild is Board Member of Wenatchee Outdoors and a member and Treasurer of Chelan County Mountain Rescue Association.
+Adam Vognild is a previous Board Member of Wenatchee Outdoors and was a member and Treasurer of Chelan County Mountain Rescue Association.
 Adam studied Mechanical Engineering at UW and then co-owned and operated The Inner Circle Gym for over 10 years.
-He now owns and operates Encompass Fitness where he personally trains and coaches everyone from serious mountain athletes to grandmothers for a wide range of fitness, lifestyle and nutritional objectives.
-He can be reached at firstname.lastname@example.org to answer any questions about this article or any other questions you might have.
-You won’t find him on social media, but you will probably run into him on the local trails and mountains.
+He owned and operated Encompass Fitness where he personally trained and coached everyone from serious mountain athletes to grandmothers for a wide range of fitness, lifestyle and nutritional objectives.
+He can be reached at email@example.com to answer any questions about this article or any other questions you might have.